jtassia/You-Dont-Know-JS/up & going/ch2.md

 3. When we call `plusOne(3)`, it adds `3` (its inner `y`) to the `1` (remembered by `x`), and we get `4` as the result.
 4. When we call `plusTen(13)`, it adds `13` (its inner `y`) to the `10` (remembered by `x`), and we get `23` as the result.

 Don't worry if this seems strange and confusing at first -- it can be!
-It'll take lots of practice to get it fully.
+It'll take lots of practice to understand it fully.

 But trust me, once you do, it's one of the most powerful and useful techniques in all of programming.
 It's definitely worth the effort to let your brain simmer on closures for a bit.
-In the next section, we'll get a little more practice with *closure*.
+In the next section, we'll get a little more practice with closure.

 #### Modules

-The most common usage of *closure* in JavaScript is the module pattern.
+The most common usage of closure in JavaScript is the module pattern.
 Modules let you define private implementation details (variables, functions) that are hidden from the outside world, as well as a public API that *is* accessible from the outside.

 Consider: